 Okta turned to Godfrey Dadich Partners to bring the film to life, based in part on our experience creating the documentary series Abstract: The Art of Design for Netflix.
-Scott Dadich, founder and co-CEO of Godfrey Dadich, along with Paula Chowles, head of video, acted as executive producers, while documentary filmmaker Julia Reagan (Abstract, Taste the Nation, MARS: Inside SpaceX) was tapped to direct.
+Scott Dadich, founder and CEO of Godfrey Dadich, along with GDP Executive Producer Paula Chowles, acted as executive producers for the film, while documentary filmmaker Julia Reagan (Abstract, Taste the Nation, MARS: Inside SpaceX) was tapped to direct.

 GDP had already worked with Okta on other projects and knew it had an important story to tell about its work in 2020.
 Okta helps customers secure their digital interactions with employees and customers.
 The identity leader was pivotal in helping companies adapt overnight when COVID arrived, ensuring their employees could work from home seamlessly and safely, and also making sure customers could securely access online shops and services.